|Full Name||Leonardo Wilhelm DiCaprio|

 Some Lesser Known Facts About Leonardo DiCaprio

 - Leonardo DiCaprio is a popular American actor, producer, and environmentalist.
-The actor has won an Academy Award and three Golden Globe Awards and is counted among the word’s highest-paid actors.
+The actor has won an Academy Award and three Golden Globe Awards and is counted among the world’s highest-paid actors.

 - Reportedly, Irmelin had also taken her husband to court to force him to pay just $16 a week for little Leo’s upkeep. questia